ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

     response for that endpoint.

     If a property name in `properties` in the request is invalid, the ALTO server MUST return an `E_INVALID_FIELD_VALUE` error defined in Section 8.5.2 of [](#RFC7285).
 The `value` field of the error message SHOULD indicate the property name.

 The response to a valid request is the same as for the property map (see [](#FullPropMapResponse)), except that it only includes the entities and properties requested by the client.

 It is important that the Filtered Property Map response MUST include all inherited property values for the specified entities.
 A Full Property Map may skip a property P for an entity A if P can be derived using inheritance from another entity B. A Filtered Property Map request may include only A but not B. In such a case, the property B MUST be included in the response for A.

 YRY: Need to make a decision.
 It is possible that the entities in the response are different from the entities in the request.
 Consider a request for property P of entity A (e.g., ipv4:192.0.2.0/31).
 Assume that P has value v1 for A1=ipv4:192.0.2.0/32 and v2 for A2=ipv4:192.0.2.1/32.
 Then, the response will include entities A1 and A2, instead of the request entity A.

+Jensen: This process looks better.
+But if accept it, we need to add more security considerations, e.g., if a client request a full wildcard 0.0.0.0/0, the server has to actually return the full map.

 <!-- Errors must follow RFC7285 Section 8.5.2... -->
 <!-- Check Section 11.4.1.6 of RFC7285.
 We need to make the behavior of UP